 Before a CT scan, you may be asked to remove your clothing and put on a gown.
 You will be asked to remove any jewellery, so the metal does not interfere with the scanning equipment.
 You might also need to remove dentures, hair clips or hearing aids for a head scan.

 When will I receive my results?

 The results of a CT scan will not be available immediately, as they will be reviewed and analysed by a Radiologist.
 Your Radiologist will write a report and send it on to your Consultant so you can discuss the results at your next appointment.

 Are CT scans harmful?

-CT scanners use radiation.
-Needless exposure to radiation should always be avoided.
+CT imaging scanners use radiation and needless exposure to radiation should always be avoided.
 However, when referring you for a scan, your Consultant feels that the benefit of having the scan to guide necessary treatment outweighs the potential harmful effect of radiation.
 Furthermore, we use the latest CT equipment, which minimises the dose of radiation.
 All of our requests are vetted and justified by Consultant Radiologists.
 This ensures that you receive the correct examination that is most effective for assisting with your diagnosis.